 Our IN-CLASS Diploma Program begins twice every year.
 We have a September (September – June) and a January (January – August) enrolment.
-For each of the programs, classes are held every other weekend (Homeopathy classes) from 9:00am – 5:00pm and every Monday and Tuesday (Health Science courses) from 6:00pm – 10:00pm.
+For each of the programs, classes are held every other weekend (Classical Homeopathy classes) from 9:00am – 5:00pm and every Monday and/or Tuesday (Medical Health Science courses) from 6:00pm – 10:00pm.
 The number of hours that each student spends IN-CLASS learning and collaborating with our brilliant teachers excedes the requirements of the regulatory college of Ontario.

 No other school offers this!
 We also make available to our students the opportunity for online training as well as access to free webinars that can be excellent learning tools.
 We like to make all options available to our students for the best possible learning outcome so that they may become the best Homeopaths they can.
 Should you be exempt from any of our classes as a result of previous training, this will be reflected in your schedule upon acceptance.

-The OCHM teaching clinic has served the community for 16 years and has proven very successful.
+The OCHM teaching clinic has proven very successful in serving our community.
 Although our students are welcome to refer patients to the clinic, OCHM provides live patients to meet the clinical requirements for each student.
 We currently have over 5000 patient files on record and a waiting list of 2-4 weeks for a patient to see our student practitioners.